ioBroker/ioBroker.docs/docs/en/install/linux.md

     Execute ``sudo ln -s /usr/local/bin/nodejs /usr/bin/node`` on the console.

 In newer installations it can happen that the command ``nodejs -v`` generates an error message like" not found ".
-In principle, this is harmless, since the command ``nodejs`` has not been used for a long time, but can be" repaired "via a symlink with the command` `sudo ln -s /usr/bin/node /usr/bin/nodejs``.
+In principle, this is harmless, since the command ``nodejs`` has not been used for a long time, but it can be" repaired "via a symlink with the command` `sudo ln -s /usr/bin/node /usr/bin/nodejs``.

 ---